 - a general feeling of shakiness and fatigue

 A kidney infection may involve more serious symptoms, including:

 - high fever

 - nausea and vomiting

 - pain in the back, just above the waist

 Remember that although urinary tract infections are uncomfortable and often painful, they are very common and easily treated.
-The sooner you contact your doctor, the sooner you'll be able to get rid of the problem.
+The sooner you contact your health care provider, the sooner you'll be able to get treated for the problem.